-Jan 2005: The statutory Office of Financial Research (OFR) covers current and prospective performance and strategy.
+Jan 2005: The statutory OFR covers current and prospective performance and strategy.
 It must include information on the principal risks and uncertainties that may affect a company's long-term value.

 Oct 2005: The Turnbull Guidance is reviewed by a group led by Douglas Flint, FD of HSBC.
 "The overwhelming view was that the Turnbull Guidance continues to provide an appropriate framework for risk management and internal control.
 Its relative lack of prescription is considered to have been a major factor contributing to the successful way it has been implemented," says Flint.
-"Only limited changes have been made to the guidance itself, while a new preface has been added to emphasize the need [for firms] to keep [it] under review and to provide meaningful information in their annual report," says the Financial Reporting Council (FRC.)
+"Only limited changes have been made to the guidance itself, while a new preface has been added to emphasize the need [for firms] to keep [it] under review and to provide meaningful information in their annual report," says the FRC.